 Lesson #1: RIP Multitasking, Welcome WIP

-The advantages of Kanban are various, however managing WIP was the first that hit me.
-Like a lightning in a clear sky.
+The benefits of Kanban are various, however, managing WIP was the first that hit me.
 Limiting work in progress (WIP) is one of the 6 practices of Kanban.

 Switching focus from one task to another will generally harm the process.
 This will inevitably cause multitasking – a sure path to generating waste and inefficiency.